enqueuezero/site/architecture/apscheduler.md

 ![APScheduler Class Graph](/static/images/apscheduler-oo.png)

 * The `BaseScheduler`, `BaseExecutor`, `BaseJobStore` and `BaseTrigger` defines the common interfaces for Schedulers, Executors, JobStores, and Triggers.
 The subclasses of these base classes implement for a specific framework.
-* The scheduler manages executor and jobstore.
-The subclasses of the BaseScheduler run themselves in specific environments.
+* The **scheduler** manages **executor** and **jobstore**.
+The subclasses of the BaseScheduler enable the APScheduler instance running in specific environments.
 For example, AsyncIOScheduler enables the scheduler running in an asyncio loop; BackgroundScheduler runs the scheduler in a thread.
 As the name suggested, the others are running as a blocking process, in a Qt loop, in a tornado loop,  in a twisted loop, or as a gevent greenlet.
-* The jobstore stores all of the jobs.
-* Each job has its trigger.
+Scheduler usually come with its own **executor**, for example, AsyncIOScheduler runs jobs via AsyncIOExecutor.
+* The **jobstore** stores all of the jobs.
+Similarly, you need to choose where to store these jobs.
+In-memory is the simplest solution, though all job states will be lost when the process restarts.
+Otherwise, you can choose Mongodb, Redis, Rethinkdb, Zookeeper, or any RDMBS that SQLAlchemy supports, such as SQLite, MySQL, Postgres, etc.
+* Every job has its own **trigger**.
+As shown earlier, "interval" is one of the triggers.
+You can also specify the trigger in the form of crontab syntax.

 Choosing a proper scheduler, job store(s), executor(s) and trigger(s) depends on the user's current technology stack.

-If all of the implementations cannot fit user's demand, then it's easy to follow the same pattern to extend them.
+If your demand is over all of the implementations, you need to extend those base classes.
 [3]

 ## Basic Concepts